The Celtic Revival: The Monasteries (2)

 Lord Jesus, be the Highest Thing in my life, today and every day, and help me to…

 The Legacy of Patrick

-We hope your interest in the Celtic Revival is growing, and that you’ll begin looking more closely at this period as a source to inspire, direct, and equip you, just as we do at The Fellowship of Ailbe.
+We hope your interest in the Celtic Revival is growing, and that you’ll begin looking more closely at this period to inspire, direct, and equip you, just as we do at The Fellowship of Ailbe.
 Our book, The Legacy of Patrick, examines the lasting impact of that great saint’s life and ministry, and outlines the lessons to be gained from a more careful consideration of this period.
-Order your copy by clicking here.
+Order your free copy by clicking here.